- Designed For

 Led by Oregon State’s renowned craft beer experts Tom Shellhammer, Ph.D., and Jeff Clawson, our popular beer tasting and sensory workshop highlights 30 distinct styles and more than 40 beers.
 Whether you work in the industry, brew your own or simply appreciate all things beer, Oregon State’s Origins of Beer Flavors and Styles weekend workshop is for you (and your team).

-The same Oregon State experts who have helped educate and inspire many of the brewers leading the craft beer boom across North America and beyond!
+Your guides for this weekend experience are the same experts who have helped educate and inspire many of the brewers leading the craft beer boom across North America and beyond.
 With our world-leading leadership and expertise in all things beer, you will gain a unique and complete perspective available only here.
-Join us in Portland for guided tastings and sensory experiences led by Tom Shellhammer and Jeff Clawson.
-On Saturday evening, take advantage of Tom and Jeff recommendations for a beer tasting tour of the Willamette Valley and Portland (depending on workshop location).

-This two-day workshop is taught by world-renowned OSU fermentation science experts, Tom Shellhammer, Ph.D., and Jeff Clawson, and is designed for novice and advanced beer enthusiasts alike.
+This two-day workshop is designed for novice and advanced beer enthusiasts alike.

 Interested in Oregon State University’s brewing degree programs?
 Visit www.oregonstate.edu/foodsci/